neonkingfr/hubzilla-addons/socialauth/README.md

   - the authorize URL (initial call by the socialauth app)
   - the access token URL (second call by the socialauth app)
   - the user endpoint, i.e. how an external system can request a user profile from the provider e.g. "api/v1/user" (3rd call by the socialauth app)
+  - scope. e.g. to configure Hubzilla as openid provider, use as scope "openid email"

 Note: by default, the email address field in the user profile record is 'email'.
 If this field has another name, enter it in the parameter "userprofile_email_field"